- Created by Ross Hendrick, last modified by Carol Teskey on May 31, 2023

 - You do not need to ask permission to take time off unless you want to have more than 21 consecutive calendar days (including weekends and public holidays) off.
 The 21-day “just tell” limit is per vacation, not per year.

-- If your planned leave exceeds the 21 calendar days (including weekends and holidays), please make sure to reach out to your Manager & People & Organisation Partner for a special request.
+- If your planned leave exceeds the 21 calendar days (including weekends and holidays), please make sure to reach out to your Manager & People Business Partner for a special request.

 - What we care about are your results, not how long you work.
 While you don't need to ask approval for time off, it shouldn’t be at the expense of business getting done.
-Please coordinate with your team before taking time off, especially during popular or official holidays, so that we can ensure business continuity.
-We want to ensure we have adequate coverage and avoid situations where all/most of the team is taking time off at the same time.
-Having a manager of one mindset will help you to personally determine when the right/wrong time to take FTO may be.
+You are required to coordinate with your team before booking your time off, especially during popular or official holidays, so that you can ensure business continuity of your responsibilities.
+Camunda requires adequate coverage to ensure business continuity i.e. avoidance of situations where all/most of the team is taking time off at the same time.
+Having a manager of one mindset will help you to personally determine when may be the right/wrong time to take FTO.

-- In order to aid & develop an overall understanding of the “just tell” guidance & associated culture change, your manager will be able to veto your vacation submission (similar to declining in the past) should they feel that your submission will impact business continuity, for example if you are scheduled to host a customer training session, are due to be available for on call or if you book popular time off in advance of a team conversation eg Christmas.
+- In order to aid & develop an overall understanding of the “just tell” guidance & associated culture change, your manager will be able to veto your vacation submission should they feel that your submission will impact business continuity, for example if you are scheduled to host a customer training session, are due to be available for on call or if you book popular time off in advance of a team conversation eg Christmas.

 - A veto can mean a veto of "dates requested" not in principle "time off" and it should require a manager to find alternative dates with their report rather than have the ability to out-and-out cancel the request.

 - A veto will be an exception, not the rule.
-We would hope that team members show individual accountability & empowerment when submitting time off.
+We would hope that employees show individual accountability & empowerment when submitting time off.

 - If a manager does veto your submission they should provide valid reasoning, similar to if they were to decline your request in the past policy.